 - Some students may finish testing before others, and the expectations for what those students may do must be established in advance of the testing day.
-Refer to Appendix C for state policy on what students may do after testing. - Unauthorized visitors are prohibited from entering the testing environment as described in Section 2.2.1. - The testing sign in Appendix C in the Test Administrator Manual should be posted on the outside of the room door. - Prohibited classroom resources (on the next page) should be removed or covered.
+Refer to Appendix C on what students may do after testing. - Unauthorized visitors are prohibited from entering the testing environment as described in Section 2.2.1. - The testing sign in Appendix C in the Test Administrator Manual should be posted on the outside of the room door. - Prohibited classroom resources (see below) should be removed or covered.